Alan Gifford

 Alan Gifford (born John Lennox; March 11, 1911 – March 20, 1989) was an American-born actor from Taunton, Massachusetts, who worked mainly in the UK, where he died in Blairgowrie, Scotland at age 78.
-Known best for his role in 2001: A Space Odyssey (1968).
+Known best for his role in 2001: A Space Odyssey (1968). and featured regularly alongside Noele Gordon in the soap opera Crossroads as Dr Lloyd Monroe.

+On television, in 1960, he appeared in Danger Man in the episode entitled "An Affair of State" as Mr. Hartley.

 Gifford narrated the audio cassette version of the book I'm OK – You're OK.